aausch/html2latex/README.md

 Supports most international characters (umlats, accents, etc).
 Converts all headers into sections.
 This can be easily customized.
 Lists of any form.
-Endless configuration thourgh command-line options or an XML config file.
+Configuration through command-line options or an XML config file.
 It is also very easy to extend by writing your own handlers.

 Requirements
 ============

-All required modules listed below and all of their dependencies can be found here html2latex requires the following modules for basic operation:
+html2latex requires the following modules for basic operation:

 HTML::Tree - It requires HTML::Parser.